spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

    (If this command says 'Cannot connect to the Docker daemon', try again after launching Docker Desktop.)

-6. You can test whether GUI scripts are available by running the following command in your Docker container:
+   This will launch a terminal within your Docker container, and you can test whether GUI scripts are available by running the following command (inside Docker):

    .. code:: bash

       sct_check_dependencies

-   You should see two green ``[OK]`` symbols at the bottom of the report for "PyQT" and "matplotlib" checks, which represent the GUI features provided by SCT.
+   You should see two green ``[OK]`` symbols at the bottom of the report for "PyQT" and "matplotlib" checks, which mean that the GUI features provided by SCT are now available.

 Additional Notes
 ================